viet34tqc/voting-app/README.md

   - Tell Redis to save the poll
   - Create a JWT from userId and poll data
   - Send poll data and JWT to Poll Controller
+- Poll Provider: connect to redis and return data to Poll service